X

 Shared parenthood was such a good argument in times like that.

 So they called a friend together to pick the guy up from where he was hiding.
 It was certain that he had been watching all the time.
 Because they were both still stuck in the system of it, it was obvious that they had felt their coexistence inside the system during the whole time of being apart.
-When Drift forced him to go out of the car into the cold Viennese air of the 15th district, it must have been minus 80 degrees or something.
+When Drifter forced him to go out of the car into the cold Viennese air of the 15th district, it must have been minus 80 degrees or something.
 Very cold.
 Very foreplay.

-Drift was definitely afraid of him, but also very tempted by the whole concept of becoming bodyless with him for the first time.
+Drifter was definitely afraid of him, but also very tempted by the whole concept of becoming bodyless with him for the first time.
 It was such a brutal act — not even those blood-sucking vampires had ever suggested going down that road together.
 It must have been 33 years ago that she had felt this spicy.
 Of course, she would just turn into material after leaving her fleshy body behind.
 But what would happen to him — they wondered for a second.
 As the cab arrived, the wondering immediately stopped.
-Drift thanked their friend who was driving the cab.
+Drifter thanked their friend who was driving the cab.
 “Thanks for the delivery,” she joked, and made a note in her brain to pay them back with forty-five crystal water drops next time they met.

 The guy didn’t seem nervous at all — and he wasn’t very attractive at first sight.
 But in his deep brown eyes there lay a certain brokenness — the one all straight men had when they were intelligent enough.
-That had turned her on when his eyes met her nervous system a few hours ago in Drift’s silver cab.
+That had turned her on when his eyes met her nervous system a few hours ago in Drifter’s silver cab.
 They didn’t even speak about anything concrete.
 All the words were spoken in this playful way; they had lost their meaning years ago and had been stuck in one another’s brain systems ever since.
 So it felt really good to just speak them out loud again — together.
-It was the most monogamous feeling Drift had had for a long time.
+It was the most monogamous feeling Drifter had had for a long time.
 It was almost too much for them, and he was thinking about running away — towards the cab station where their shiny Lotus was parked.

 But they would have been so disappointed if D had arrived without a good story about being bodyless.
 Lotus was an extreme car.
 Its seats, especially, were addicted to human feelings that manifested inside their bodies.
 That was why they always pushed.
-Drift and Lotus had been sticking together on the roads for five years or so.
+Drifter and Lotus had been sticking together on the roads for five years or so.
 None of them celebrated timelines — an inside joke between the two.

 His kiss felt strangely familiar.
 From there on, it was important for her to take control from time to time, as she couldn’t trust him — at all.
 Still, she liked her naïve thinking that it wasn’t going to be the end, and that the guy wouldn’t take her complete light all at once.
 But the reality was that you never knew.
 They were both following and enjoying their inner brain streams.

 Lotus was satisfied with the fearlessness of their bodies melting into each other.
-Drift told him about the plan of going to the most public space in the first district — the Stephans Dome.
+Drifter told him about the plan of going to the most public space in the first district — the Stephans Dome.
 He seemed to be driven by a strange navigation living somewhere in his body anyway — and agreed.

 They entered together and sneaked through the big queue.
-“That’s so Paris 2029,” Drift said.
+“That’s so Paris 2029,” Drifter said.
 Even though she was sure he was one of those half-AI-generated humans who had come on the market thirty years later.
 But it was all about playing — as it should be.

 When they passed the reliquary, they both agreed this was the right moment to go one step further.
-Drift was first to watch him get undressed.
+Drifter was first to watch him get undressed.
 It was embarrassing to him, as there were a lot of very old objects and elderly people watching.
 All of them agreed that it was embarrassing to have a body and treat it with so little respect — so they agreed this was why the guy deserved to be watched.

-So Drift told him to remove everything: the pants, the shirt, the tie — but slowly.
+So Drifter told him to remove everything: the pants, the shirt, the tie — but slowly.
 And after he was just flesh and bone, they started to decompose as well.
 That was what this place was known for — one of those business ideas that really paid off in every chapter of the Chthulhian world system.
 No blood, no pain, for those brave enough to let go.
 It was all temporary, of course, but the risk that your particles would run away was high.
 Of course, they behaved like teenagers from time to time and just left it all behind — that was the danger of it.

 It felt insanely pure to get undressed inside a former church.
 After her naked skin removed itself from the bones, they all really saw her.
-And Drift was surprised by the core of it all — shallow, little, shiny.
+And Drifter was surprised by the core of it all — shallow, little, shiny.

 That really was what kept it all together, they thought.
 As naked as they could be, bodyless, she and he met in the center of the building to perform something generally known as union.
 Without fleshy bodies, it was a very obscure thing to do, but for the first time in a very long time, that was exactly why it felt right.